mennylevinski/secuditor-scripts/README.md

 # Secuditor Scripts

-A collection of open source Windows security diagnostic scripts used by the Secuditor project.
+A collection of open source Windows security diagnostic scripts used by the Secuditor Project.

 All scripts in this repository are licensed under the MIT License and may be used independently.